fuzzylabs/evidently-monitoring-pattern/README.md

 Within the repo, you will find:

 * `data`: contains a script to download a training dataset; the data is also saved to this directory.
 A script to generate the production and reference dataset for evidently to monitor data drift and outliers.
+The reference and production dataset will be saved to a new directory named `datasets`.
-* `pipeline`: a model training script which will use the data to create a simple model.
+* `pipeline`: a model training script which will use the data to create and train a simple model.
 * `inference_server`: a model server that exposes our house price model through a REST API.
 * `monitoring_server`: an Evidently model monitoring service which collects inputs and predictions from the model and computes metrics such as drift.
 * `scenarios`: some scripts that simulate different scenarios: e.g. model drift vs normal (no drift) input.